|

 REVIEWS:

-(Reviewed by Chris Sharp in Electronica)
+the WIRE August 2008 (Reviewed by Chris Sharp in Electronica)

 "There's an inherent affinity between the inky sparkle of interstellar space and the looming sonorities of synthesized sound.
 Sea of Rains is Rhode Island native [sic] Erik Carlson's contribution to this field; the music was commissioned by the Museum of Natural History in Providence to accompany an exhibition called "Mission Moon."
 Carlson clearly immersed himself in the documented history of the Apollo moon missions; snatches of astronauts' radio transmissions are strung through elongated, amorphous pieces, indecipherable at times, but always fragile.
 Behind them, a velvety weave of organ, cello, and E-bowed guitar swells and subsides through seven lengthy sections.
 And although the music is definitely slow, it's saved from stasis by a wealth of unobrusive detail.
 The tiny stutter of a pick dragged down a round-wound guitar string adds grit to "Sea of Clouds", while ingeniously looped static provides a surreptitious pulse for "Ocean of Storms"; Carlson's canny use of tiny textures makes Sea of Rains an intriguing as well as immersive experience."